 Mysti works in San Francisco for a software company and lives in a forgotten corner of The City with her husband, graphic novelist Dale Berry and two black rescue cats.

-Mysti has an MFA in Writing from the University of San Francisco, “half an MFA” from UCLA (screenwriting), and a BA in Linguistics from UC Santa Cruz—but she never lets them get in the way of a good story.
-She loves to talk with people about story structure, language, film noir, and the resistance, not always in that order.
+Mysti has an MFA in Writing from the University of San Francisco, “half an MFA” from UCLA (screenwriting), and a BA in Linguistics from UC Santa Cruz—but she never lets degrees get in the way of a good story.
+She loves to talk with people about story structure, language, and film noir, not always in that order.
 She was really fond of Dalwhinnie until a Scotsman told her it is a “lady’s whiskey.”
 One of her favorite adventures was serving as the amuse-bouche for MC Beaton at Bloody Scotland.

 If you see her at a writer’s conference or book festival, please do say hello.

 About the Picture

 That’s my two brothers standing close behind me out in the Las Vegas desert as I prepare to shoot a rifle that will bite my shoulder and shock me.
 We spent a week wandering around the desert with a young dog.
 My mom used Diet Pepsi to wash our hands to save the water for drinking.
 I’m sure there are houses and casinos that now cover the desert where this picture was taken.
 I loved the barrel cactus and the rattlesnakes and I still dream about the clear and pale blue sky that is now only seen in the valley after a rainstorm.
 Miss you, desert!